 - Equipment: If this box is checked, the subcontractor will be responsible for purchasing and managing equipment.

-- Travel: When a subcontractor is responsible for travel, they’ll pay the costs associated with transporting labor, materials, equipment, and other essentials to the job site.
+- Travel: When a subcontractor is in charge of travel, they’ll pay the costs associated with transporting labor, materials, equipment, and other essentials to the job site.

-This section will also typically mention the subcontractor won’t be held responsible for costs not mentioned.
-The implication is that the general contractor or some other party will address those needs.
+This section will also typically mention that the subcontractor won’t be held responsible for costs not mentioned.
+The implication is that the general contractor or some other party will be required to address those needs.

-A subcontractor agreement will also typically specify how the subcontractor will be paid.
-Some agreements implement conditional payment clauses.
-“Pay-when-paid” is a common clause indicating the subcontractor won’t receive payment until the general contractor pays them.
+A subcontractor agreement will also typically specify how the subcontractor will be paid for the job.
+Some agreements implement a conditional payment clause.
+“Pay-when-paid” is a common clause indicating the subcontractor won’t be paid until the general contractor pays them for their work.

-Last but certainly not least, this portion of the subcontractor agreement template contains fields for the project’s location to be specified.
-If the project’s location isn’t known when the agreement is created, however, some templates leave room for a “To be determined” checkbox.
+This portion of the subcontractor agreement template should specify the project’s location.
+If the project’s location isn’t established when the agreement is created, however, some templates leave room for a “To be determined” checkbox.